Azure/Vision-AI-DevKit-Pages/docs/_docs/04-Firmware.md

 ## Updating the firmware

 The Vision AI Dev Kit hardware **must be at least 50% charged** before starting the firmware flashing process.

 ### Download and extract the latest firmware

-1. Confirm that the platform tools directory (containing the ADB and Fastboot utilities) is included in your computer's path environment variable.
-For Windows, use the command line:

-    ```terminal
-    set path=%path%;<platform tools path>
-    ```

-2. Download the latest firmware released by Altek for the Vision AI DevKit - [Latest Firmware](https://store.altek.com.tw/qualcomm/downloads/Azure-IoT-Starter-Kit)
+1. Download the latest firmware released by Altek for the Vision AI DevKit - [Latest Firmware](https://store.altek.com.tw/qualcomm/downloads/Azure-IoT-Starter-Kit)

-3. Extract the contents to a directory on your computer.
+2. Extract the contents to a directory on your computer.
+The zip file contains two .bat files, pdf instructions and the folder that contains the actual firmware files.
+You can alternatively follow the instruction int he pdf document if you want.

-4. Download [FastBootUpgrade.bat]({{ '/Needed/FastbootUpgrad.zip' | relative_url }}) and extract it into the same directory as the firmware from the previous step.
+3. Copy the .bat files to the same folder where the firmward files are stored.

 ### Update the firmware

-1. Run FastBootUpgrade.bat
+1. Run FastBootUpgrade.bat (exact name of the file may contain a version number)

 2. Follow the instructions given by the batch file.
 The camera will update and reboot when the process is complete.
     * If you get stuck at the message *waiting for device*, please reboot the DevKit and run FastBootUpgrade.bat again.